 I worked with different teams to understand their operational needs, and we modified our original plan based on their feedback to ensure everything would keep running smoothly.

 I also relied on our office team to help out with the move.
-At Q, everyone is an Operator, so each employee in our New York office packed and moved their own desk.
+At Managed by Q, everyone is an Operator, so each employee in our New York office packed and moved their own desk.